The Story Behind the American Dream Project

 A Great Idea Popped Up

-We created the American Dream Project to launch a contest for the opportunity to pop-open in the spaces for 6 weeks.
-Hull Property Group would select the business to pilot the store and cover the rent.
+We created the American Dream Project, a contest for the opportunity to pop-open in one of the move-in ready spaces.
+Hull Property Group would select the business to pilot the store and cover the rent giving a business a low-risk opportunity to try it out!
 The response was overwhelming with hundreds of applicants.

 Eight businesses popped open and half signed leases to stay in their space.
 We learned that many didn’t think they could afford to operate in a storefront previously home to a national brand.
 Understanding such concerns, we had open conversations about expenses and sales, and worked to create unique agreements that allowed success and growth for the business and the property.